rahuljain1310/ChatApp/README.md

 Or Open localhost:5000 on Browser window

 ## In Video-Streaming Demonstration Section

-Show User 1: For the video from webcam ;
-Show User 2: For the video with 3 frames only
+on path '/stream' one can stream the video from the computer streaming that video